openintegrationhub/openintegrationhub/docs/services/MetaDataRepository.md

 # Description

-## Purpose of the Microservice Meta Data Service
+## Purpose of the Microservice Meta Data Repository
 If we talk about metadata in this context, we mean the description of the domains and their corresponding Master Data Models.
 An OIH Master Data Model (OMDM) describes the data of a certain domain in a depth which is sufficient enough to map and synchronize the specific data of multiple applications in that domain.
 The meta data delivers all the information a user or customer needs to work with data within a specific domain.

 The domain models are specified by special workgroups.
 Please see the specific domain model repository for further informations on a domain and its master data model.